Skip to Main Content

 • Medication patches

 If the detector shows you have metal on your body, you will likely have to remove the metal and be screened again.
-If it cannot be removed, then you won’t be allowed to enter the area until a safety specialist says you’re “MRI safe.”
+If it cannot be removed, then you cannot enter the area until a safety specialist says you are “MRI safe.”

 • The appointment begins when you and your child check in at the center.
-If possible, try to arrive a few minutes early.
+Most centers will ask that you arrive early.

-• When it is time for the test, an MRI technologist or nurse will escort you back to the room where the MRI machine is.
+• When it is time for the test, an MRI technologist or nurse will take you back to the room where the MRI machine is.

-• During the test, the technologist will move to an adjoining room.
+• During the test, the technologist will move to another room.
 They will be able to see, hear, and talk to your child.
-Your child can communicate with the technologist through a two-way intercom.
-Each pediatric center has different policies, but usually a parent is allowed to be in the adjoining room with the technologist.
+Your child can talk with the technologist through a 2-way intercom.
+Each treatment center has different policies, but usually a parent is allowed to be in the next room with the technologist.

 • A typical MRI scan will take 60-90 minutes, depending on the part of the body that is scanned.